Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: The Estimation and Denoising Procedure

-where $\mathrm{i} = \sqrt{-1}$ is the imaginary unit. \end{corollary} Note that here $\|\bz\|^{2}$ is $\bz^{\T}\bz$ for any $\bz\in\bbC^{d}$ instead of its norm.
+\end{corollary} Note that here $\|\bz\|^{2}$ denotes $\bz^{\T}\bz$ for any $\bz\in\bbC^{d}$ instead of its norm.
 We adopt this convention because $\bz^{\T}\bz$ is analytic while the norm is not.
-The proof of this corollary is in Supplementary Material \ref{app:proof in estimating score function}.
-According to Corollary \ref{coro:debias}, we can directly estimate the objective \eqref{eq:objective} by
+The proof of this corollary is provided in Supplementary Material \ref{app:proof in estimating score function}.